Flooding

 Clear ditches and culverts

-If you have an open ditch along your property, check that the ditch and culverts are clear, including inside the culvert.
+If you have an open ditch along your property, check that water is flowing and that the ditch and culverts are clear including inside the culvert.
 Items commonly found in culverts include milk jugs, soccer balls, and other household items from blocked driveway culverts.

 Compost yard waste or place it in your Green Cart for pickup

 Don’t rake leaves onto the street or into open ditches.
-If you have a large amount of leaf litter or green waste, you can put out additional 80 L cans marked with a GreenCan decal or use Kraft paper bags for pickup.
-Learn more at: tol.ca/greencart.
+If you have a large amount of green waste, you can put out an additional 80 L cans marked with a GreenCan decal or use Kraft paper bags for pickup.
+Learn more here.

 Roof drains and splash pads